NDR Concept in Security Operations Explained

 The term “Network Detection and Response” reflects both its core purpose and its operational scope.
 NDR meaning lies in its ability to compile raw network data to set a baseline of typical behavior instead of depending just on alarms from specific devices.

-Advanced analytics, machine learning algorithms, and threat intelligence streams then work together to identify deviations from the baseline.
+Advanced analytics, machine learning algorithms, and threat intelligence streams work together to identify deviations from the baseline.
 When an abnormality occurs, the system correlates the pertinent occurrences and generates a risk score, allowing security professionals to prioritize genuine dangers above minor abnormalities.
 This tight integration of detection and response capabilities sets NDR apart from more narrowly focused network monitoring technologies.

 In order to record traffic in real time, an NDR system typically installs sensors or taps at key network nodes, including data centers, cloud gateways, and core switches.
 After behavioral analysis of the collected data, automated or semi-automated response actions are started when necessary.
 These actions may include blocking malicious IP addresses, isolating compromised segments, or generating alerts for additional research.